“ I'm too lazy to exercise”, “I want to sleep more”, “I'll do it tomorrow”… Thoughts like these are a danger to your healthy habits.

-The amount of water you need depends on your age, gender, weight, height, level of physical activity, and environmental conditions.
+The amount of water you need depends on your age, sex, weight, height, physical activity level, and environmental conditions.
 For example, in hot weather you probably have to drink more.

-Coffee, unsweetened tea, flavored herbal teas, and sparkling water are also good options for hydration.
+Coffee, unsweetened tea, flavored infusions, and sparkling water are also good options for hydration.

 - move on

 Maintaining physical activity benefits both the body and the mind.

 Healthy adults should do at least 30 minutes of physical activity a day and healthy children (5-17 years) at least one hour.

 These recommendations can make it easier for you:

 - Set a time for your daily physical activity.